bluesky66-dev/Pabau2/README.md

 - [yup]() - [TODO] write business-level validation once that's used in frontend and backend
 - Twilio Video + Sendgrid
 - Atlassian: JIRA, Bitbucket (& Pipelines)

+## Ticket workflow

+1. Plan your work.
+Make sure you have all design requirements in order.
+1. Meet with James or Dipak to discuss your plan.
+Eg what npm libraries are you planning on using.
+1. On the JIRA sub-task, click Create new branch (from master)
+1. Checkout this in your IDE and code away :)
+1. Commit often.
+Push once or twice a day at least.
+1. When you feel very much finished, do a final push and open up a PR for it (to master)
+1. Configure Bitbucket to receive email upon code comment, 'Changes requested', or merged
+1. Of course, start your next ticket immediately while you follow through the remaining steps
+1. After 10 mins or so, release-bot will post in the channel.
+Reply to the message with a link to a more specific page that highlights the work done.
+Also copy the vercel URL and paste it into the JIRA ticket as a comment.
+Finally, change the JIRA status to CODE REVIEW.
+This will let William browse all CODE REVIEW's and click the direct vercel link to see changes.
+1. If you receive an email that require you to make more changes: code, push, wait for the slack bot to post another url, reply to that tagging in @James and @Dipak
+1. When you receive an email that your code is merged, you should also find your ticket is moved to 'QA' status.

 ## To do (big engineering items)